 A bank has a commercial real estate loan secured by a shopping center.
 The loan, which was originated 13 years ago, provides for a 30-year amortization with interest at Prime plus 2 percent.
 Two financially capable guarantors, A and B, each guarantee 25 percent of the debt.
 The shopping center lost its anchor tenant two years ago and is not generating sufficient cash flow to service the debt.
 The guarantors have been providing funds to make up the shortfall.
 Because of the decrease in the cash flow, the borrower and guarantors asked the bank to modify the loan agreement.
-The bank agrees to reduce the interest rate to Prime, and in return, both guarantors agreed to increase their guarantee from 25 percent to 40 percent each.
-The guarantors are financially able to support this guarantee.
+The bank agrees to reduce the interest rate to Prime, and in return, both guarantors agreed to increase their guarantee.
 However, even with the increased guarantee, the borrower could not have obtained similar financing from other sources at this rate.
 The fair market value of the shopping center is approximately 90 percent of the current loan balance.